marceloranieri/turfcursor/turf-app/README.md

 ## Deployment

+The application is configured for deployment on Vercel.

 ### Deploying to Vercel

 1. Connect your GitHub repository to Vercel
-2. Add the following environment variables in your Vercel project settings:
+2. Add the environment variables in your Vercel project settings
+3. Deploy!
+Vercel will automatically detect the Next.js configuration and deploy appropriately

+Required environment variables:
 - `NEXT_PUBLIC_SUPABASE_URL`
 - `NEXT_PUBLIC_SUPABASE_ANON_KEY`
-   - `NEXT_PUBLIC_APP_URL`
+- `NEXT_PUBLIC_GIPHY_API_KEY`
-3. Deploy the project

-### Deploying to Netlify

-1. Connect your GitHub repository to Netlify
-2. Add the environment variables in your Netlify project settings
-3. Set the build command to `npm run build` and publish directory to `out`
-4. Deploy the project

 ## Contributing